AuraOne / Resources / AI Operations

 AuraOne ties five things together.

-It does not replace MLOps.
-It sits above the pieces that MLOps cannot see.
-The model registry knows which artifact exists.
-The release gate knows whether the artifact, prompt, tool policy, reviewer evidence, and regression history justify shipping.
+It does not replace MLOps or provider operations.
+The model registry can identify an artifact.
+The launch check records whether the available artifact, prompt, tool policy, reviewer evidence, and regression history justify an operator's decision.
+Deployment and rollback require separately verified provider execution.

 That is the difference.